missakaherath/annotation_schema_conversion_ABSA/README.md

 # annotation_schema_conversion_ABSA

-Converting student feedback dataset to the annotation needed for our dataset
+This notebook converts the student feedback dataset from our annotation schema to the annotation which is needed for the ABSA baseline we selected.